 Myth #1: Acne Is A Teenage Problem

 The most common acne myth is that acne is a teenage problem.
 While it’s true that most teens (close to 85%) battle breakouts, pimples can continue to pop up - and even appear for the first time - in adulthood.
-In fact, the International Dermal Institute reports that between 40 and 55% of adults ages twenty to forty struggle with breakouts.
+In fact, this clinical study reports that 54% of women and 40% of men reported having some form of acne.
 While the severity and symptoms of adult-onset acne vary, acne that develops past adolescence is typically caused by genetics and hormones, and aggravated by stress.

 Myth #2: Junk Food Causes Breakouts